 John and Sarah Foster had come to America from England in 1843 aboard a ship called the Tallahassee that departed from Liverpool.
 Both were from the Staffordshire area and they were following Foster's sister, Mary, who had emigrated nine years earlier.

-After their parents' death, John and his four siblings stayed in the area after their parents died and were likely taken in by friends or relatives.
+After their parents' death, John and his four siblings were likely taken in by friends or relatives.
 The 1860 census lists sixteen-year-old George and his seven-year-old brother, William, living in Otsego County with John and Hephzibah Frone.

 Through the winter, men in the regiment stayed in contact with soldiers in the 121st, the other regiment from their home area.
 Delevan Bates was a 2nd Lieutenant in the 121st who would go on to become a brevet brigadier general and Medal of Honor recipient.
 After the war, Bates wrote a series of articles about both regiments for newspapers in Nebraska and New York.
 In one of them, he described the winter of 1863-64 as "rather pleasant for the whole army.
 The Christian Commission furnished literature, many extras in the way of clothing and rations were received in boxes from home, entertainments were gotten up by the members of each regiment, brigade drills and also company and regimental exercises were regularly observed."